 Review- Android Lg G watch

 For starters, I’ve been using the LG G R as my daily watch for almost two weeks to get a full feel of how it works and what you can expect with actual normal use.
 At the beginning of week two, Google pushed out an update for Android wear from software version 4.4w.2 to 5.0.1, which made a big difference in the experience and added a lot to the watch, making a great piece of tech even better.
 I’ve also had the LG G Watch R paired to a Nexus 5 running Lollipop 5.0.
-I have 4 e-mail accounts synced, plus Instagram and Twitter along with Google Now and Google Fit.
+I have four e-mail accounts synced, plus Instagram and Twitter, along with Google Now and Google Fit.

 Lg g